micah-norris/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a first year MA student at Carleton's School of Indigenous and Canadian studies, with a specialization in heritage conservation
+Micah Norris is a first year MA student at Carleton's School of Indigenous and Canadian studies, with a specialization in heritage conservation.